DMacGillivray/soccer-predictions/README.md

 Therefore, I propose a Diagnosis Suite as follows:

-+ Values for Calibration of Multi-class Results 		+ Expected Calibration Error
++ Values for Calibration of Multi-class Results
+	* Average Calibration Error (ACE)
+	* Expected Calibration Error (ECE)
-	+ Maximum calibration Error
+	* Maximum Calibration Error (MCE)
-+ Calibration Plots for each Class
++ Reliability Plots for each Class
 + RPS Distribution Plots for each Predicted Class

 A sample Diagnosis suite is shown below: